yogeshhegde/processor-sdk-doc/source/devices/AM62LX/debian/Getting_Started_Guide.rst

 ------------------------
 Make sure to connect the Ethernet cable, HDMI Display, Mouse and Keyboard to the EVM.
 Insert the SD Card in the board and Power ON the EVM.

-After a few seconds, the boot prompt will appear.
-After boot, the weston homescreen will appear.
+After a few seconds, a setup script will run.
+This script guides the user through setting up user account, root password, date and so on.
+Once the setup ends, reboot the board.
+Weston screen will appear on the display.

 ..
 Image:: /images/debian_homescreen.png